When I was a child, I loved reading. I remember reading many, many books during summer break. What about you?

 Reward hard work

-To keep your kids motivated, create a goal and give them a reward for reaching the goal.
+To keep your kids motivated, create a goal and reward them for reaching it.

-You can approach the goals in several different ways including a daily goal, weekly goal, and complete summer goal.
+You can approach the goals in several ways, including daily, weekly, and complete summer goals.

 Next, add some weekly rewards for reading.
 Weekly rewards might include small prizes or special treats like a $5 prize to a favorite store or an ice cream on Saturday.
 The reward has to be motivating to your child.